-It is important for conversion efficiency that MOSFET drivers, such as ADP3611, are placed as close to the MOSFETs as possible.
+It is important for conversion efficiency that MOSFET drivers, such as ADP3419, are placed as close to the MOSFETs as possible.
 Thick and short traces are required between the driver and MOSFET gate, especially for the SR MOSFETs.
-Ground the MOSFET driver's GND pin through the closest vias.
+Ground the MOSFET driver's GND pin through immediately close vias.